Niall Keane (University of Limerick) in conversation with Darian Meacham (UWE) on Hermeneutic and other definitions of health, illness and well-being.

 UWE Philosophy is a Branch of the Royal Institute of Philosophy, a charity dedicated to the advancement of philosophy in all its branches through the organisation and promotion of teaching, discussion and research of all things philosophical.
 You can check for upcoming events here or follow us on twitter @uwephilosophy.

-See the Talks and Conferences and Recordings pages more details, audio and video.
+See the Conferences and Workshops and Recordings pages more details, audio and video.